commonkestrel/atmega/README.md

 After this we install [`ravedude`](https://github.com/Rahix/avr-hal/tree/main/ravedude), a Rust wrapper around avrdude that provides easy access to the target's serial console, similar to the Arduino IDE serial port.

 ## Examples
-Let's start with a classic: blinking an LED [`atmega-template`](https://github.com/commonkestrel/atmega-template) includes a small blink example, but we're going to recreate it here.
+Let's start with a classic: blinking an LED:
+[`atmega-template`](https://github.com/commonkestrel/atmega-template) includes a small blink example, but we're going to recreate it here.
 This program should go in `src/main.rs`, like usual.